ponylang/pony-tutorial/docs/reference-capabilities/consume-and-destructive-read.md

 ## Consuming a variable

 Sometimes, you want to _move_ an object from one variable to another.
-In other words, you don't want to make a _new_ name for the object, exactly, you want to move the object from some existing name to a different one.
+In other words, you don't want to make a _second_ name for the object, you want to move the object from some existing name to a different one.

 You can do this by using `consume`.
 When you `consume` a variable you take the value out of it, effectively leaving the variable empty.
 No code can read from that variable again until a new value is written to it.
-Consuming a local variable or a parameter allows you to make an alias with the same type, even if it's an `iso` or `trn`.
-For example:
+Consuming a local variable or a parameter allows you to move it to a new location, most importantly for `iso` and `trn`.

 ```pony
 fun test(a: Wombat iso) =>